Army approves M111, first new lethal hand grenade since 1968

 |Downloads:

-This work, Army approves M111, first new lethal hand grenade since 1968 [Image 5 of 5], by Eric Kowal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army approves M111, first new lethal hand grenade since 1968, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.